-This potato leek soup is one to cozy up to this season!
-It’s loaded with good-for-you veggies, has an herb flavor boost, and is a spoonful of the dreamiest, creamiest texture (without the need for dairy).
+Potato leek soup is one to cozy up to this fall season!
+It’s loaded with good-for-you veggies and has the creamiest texture (without any cream).

 Why You’ll Love This Potato Leek Soup

-• Leeks: Look for leeks with a good amount of white on the bottom, as that’s the part you use.
+• Leeks: Look for leeks with a good amount of white near the root, as that’s the part you’ll be using.
+It’s far more tender and sweet than the dark green tops.

 • Broth: You can use either vegetable or chicken broth.
-I’m using vegetable broth to keep this soup vegetarian.
+I’m using vegetable broth to keep this a true vegetarian soup.

 • Potatoes: Yukon Golds are ideal for a beautiful yellow color and ultra-creamy consistency.

-• Herbs & Aromatics: All you need are garlic, fresh thyme, and a bay leaf to give this soup a delicate herby flavor.
+• Fresh herbs and aromatics: All you need are garlic, fresh thyme, and a bay leaf to give this soup a delicate herby flavor.

 Find the printable recipe with measurements below